AdobeDocs/app-builder/guides/security_overview.md

 TODO: summarize multiple security aspects and how does the tooling helps mitigating the issues

-## Adobe Identity Management System
+## Adobe Identity Management Services

-Any interaction with Adobe product APIs needs to be authenticated against Adobe Identity Management System (IMS).
+Any interaction with Adobe product APIs needs to be authenticated against Adobe Identity Management Services (IMS).
 The [Understanding Authentication](understanding_authentication.md) guide is a good pre-read to get deeper preliminary insights on the topic.

 ### IMS Support at SDK and CLI level